Skip to content

 }

-// Set the session to the Request Context
+// Set the data to the context

 return next(chain, req, res);